abhashkumar/Github_learning_basics/git_basic_commands.md

 A tag is like a label for the current state of the project.
 There are two types of tags >> regular tags and annotated tags

-An annotated tag comes witha message >> git tag -a mytag -m "I love cheese cake"
+An annotated tag comes with a message >> git tag -a mytag -m "I love cheese cake"

 git tag > to see all tags